 Wardrobe and Architecture

 Really every part of an ancient civilization’s culture can be awesome inspiration.
 Not only that, but looking into an ancient civilization’s wardrobe, architecture, and cuisine can help you make it more realistic because you see why they made things the way they did and how they utilized the resources around them.
-Which can also be great exercise for other worldbuilding endeavors, or even other parts of the ancient-inspired world that aren’t directly influenced by the ancient civilizations.
+This understanding can also be great exercise for other worldbuilding endeavors, or even other parts of an ancient-inspired world that aren’t directly influenced by our own ancient civilizations.

-For instance, did you know that the purple dye that was so expensive and sought-after by royalty in Greece and Rome and pretty much everywhere way back when was created from part of a sea snail called a murex?
+For instance, did you know that the purple dye that was so expensive and sought-after by royalty in Greece and Rome and pretty much everywhere way-back-when was created from part of a sea snail called a murex?
 I didn’t until this latest time studying the ancient world and learning that it was commonly produced in Tyre.
 (It also connects to Lydia, the “seller of purple” from Acts, who I’ve always found interesting for some reason.)
 Tyre was in Phoenicia, which was actually the same Greek word as Phoenix and “date palm,” which is why in Kersir the phoenixes are going to be a reddish-purple color.
 Because both dates and the purple shade that comes from a murex are a reddish-purple.
-(You can read more about my theories on the ties between the three in this post on Our Mind Palace, and I’ll stop fangirling now.)

 Technically you could apply the same reasoning on most of these to other time periods and areas of the world, but I personally find the ancient world most fascinating and I don’t see it a lot in fantasy (though I can say that since starting the worldbuilding for Kersir I’ve been more attentive to it and I’ve seen a lot more, lol.) so it has a particular pull to me.
 I’d love to see this done with more non-European cultures (or at least not Medieval England).
 There’s so much world out there, and so little of it influences fantasy, which I think is a huge missed opportunity.